kobotoolbox/docs/source/rest_services.md

 # REST Services
 **Last updated:** <a href="https://github.com/kobotoolbox/docs/blob/511ea4cb3c698a4b45e7c2b4efd1af4e356e811f/source/rest_services.md" class="reference">15 Feb 2022</a>

-**How to link your data to other servers or services using REST Serivces**
+**How to link your data to other servers or services using REST Services**

 KoboToolbox has a number of advanced features built in based on our open source libraries, which include useful add-ons for advanced use cases.